cnt52845/99-bottles-of-beer-cpp-kata/README.md

 ### Exercise

-Complete the function that returns the lyrics for the song "99 Bottles of Beer" as an **array of strings** where each string represents a line of the song:
+Complete the `Bottles::song()` method that returns the lyrics for the song "99 Bottles of Beer" as an **array of strings** where each string represents a line of the song:

 > 99 bottles of beer on the wall, 99 bottles of beer.</br>
 > Take one down and pass it around, 98 bottles of beer on the wall.